 Good: Good combination of ride quality, steering and safe handling.
 Strong yet economical 1.4 turbo engine.
 Frugal CDTi diesels.
 Neatly styled interior.

 Bad: Lesser 1.4-litre and 1.6-litre petrol engines less impressive.

-Good: Attractive and distinctive styling.
+Good: Motor Show concept car looks, especially around rear haunches.
 Stable and enjoyable handling.
 Good level of standard equipment.

-Bad: Visibility is poor.
-Interior isn't as dramatically different from the hatchback as the exterior.
+Bad: Visibility poor, especially to rear.
+Interior not dramatically different from the hatchback.

 Good: Very practical and spacious.
 Economical CDTi engines.
 Not a bad looker for an estate.
 Decent ride quality.
 FlexFold seats are a clever touch.

 Bad: Uninspiring to drive.
 Interior lacks sophistication.
 Eclipsed by the Focus Estate in both quality and handling.